Skip to content

 One thing is for sure – the modern world isn’t kind to those of us who want to do nothing.
 People expect us to play the game, work hard and strive in all aspects of our lives.
 The notion of just sitting around for a day and deliberately not doing anything seems a little alien.

-The average person works more than thirty hours per week, and that doesn’t include all the non-paid work that they have to do.
+The average person works around 35 hours per week, and that doesn’t include all the non-paid work that they have to do.
 Cramming everything in and getting it all done, therefore, is an issue for some of us.

 Fundamentally, National Nothing Day is an act of rebellion.
 What started as a tongue-in-cheek commentary on all of the new days of the year, soon turned into something more than that.
 Coffin’s creation was a cynical ploy to raise awareness of an issue he was interested in – the chronic raising of awareness.
 But it soon morphed out of his control.